Ski suit: Race suits

+Two-piece ski suits

 Ski jacket

 A ski jacket covers the arms and torso, sometimes just to the waist while other times reaching down over the buttocks.
 It can be a separate item or part of a two-piece ski suit together with matching ski pants.

 From the introduction of ski jackets in the middle to late 1950s through the early 1980s, the dominant style was for a ski jacket to resemble a safari jacket in having a similar belt and shirt-like collar.
 A similar jacket, especially one with a hood, may also be called a parka, anorak, down jacket or winter shell.

 Ski pants

 Ski pants, also called salopettes, when part of a two-piece ski suit, are usually made in the same fabric and color as the corresponding ski jacket.
 It is sometimes in the form of bib-and-brace and the jacket is worn over it.